Variational inference for cutting feedback in misspecified models: Mean field variational inference for cut models

-Figure~\ref{biased-marginal} shows marginal posterior distributions for the exact full posterior (dashed orange), the exact cut posterior (solid orange), the variational full posterior (dashed blue), the variational cut posterior (solid blue) and the true values (vertical black lines).
+Figure~\ref{biased-marginal} shows the marginal posterior densities for the exact full posterior (dashed orange), the exact cut posterior (solid orange), the variational full posterior (dashed blue), the variational cut posterior (solid blue) and the true values (vertical black lines).
 We make four observations.
-First, for parameter $\varphi$ the variational and exact posterior are the same in this example, which can be shown analytically.
+First, for parameter $\varphi$ the variational and exact cut posterior are the same in this example, which is expected following the discussion in Section 3.3.
 Second, for both $\varphi$ and $\eta$, the full posteriors (whether exact or variational) provide poor inference, in the sense that the true values $\varphi=0$ and $\eta=1$ lie out in the tails of these distributions.
 The misspecification in the biased data module has contaminated the inference for the full posterior and its variational approximation.
-Third, for both exact and variational cut posterior distributions, cutting feedback has mitigated the problem of contamination.
+Third, for both exact and variational cut posteriors, cutting feedback has mitigated the problem of contamination.
 For the cut distributions the true parameter values are in the high probability regions.
-Fourth, the variational distributions underestimate uncertainty somewhat compared to their exact counterparts.
+Fourth, the variational distributions underestimate uncertainty compared to their exact counterparts.

 The cause of the underestimation of uncertainty for the variational methods is the lack of flexibility of the factorized form of the mean field approximation.
 This is shown in the comparison of the joint posterior distributions for $(\varphi,\eta)$ for the exact and variational posterior distributions in Figure \ref{biased-contour}.
-The variational distributions are assuming independence between $\varphi$ and $\eta$.
-The fixed form variational approximations used in the next section address this problem by allowing greater flexibility for capturing the dependence structure.
+The variational approximations assume independence between $\varphi$ and $\eta$.
+Expressions for the exact posterior density, exact cut posterior density and variational cut posterior density are given in Appendix A. The expression for the variational cut posterior marginal for $\eta$ shows that it is obtained as the full conditional density for $\eta$ conditioned on a certain point estimate for $\varphi$.
+This gives an intuitive interpretation of the underestimation of uncertainty in this marginal density due to ignoring propagation of uncertainty.
+The fixed form variational approximations used in the next section address some of the problems of mean field approximations by allowing greater flexibility for capturing the dependence structure.